John Carlson (ice hockey): Minor and Junior

+After his family moved to the Colonia section of Woodbridge Township, New Jersey, Carlson and his brother Andrew played junior hockey for the New Jersey Rockets in the Atlantic Youth Hockey League.
 In his freshman year at St. Joseph High School, Carlson played for both the varsity team and the Rockets in the 2004–05 season.
-He was one of a few players who joined the Rockets Junior A team at the age of 15.
+He recalled being one of a few players who joined the Rockets Junior A team at the age of 15.
 Carlson played all 21 games for St. Joseph, registering 12 goals and 19 points, to help lead the team to the New Jersey State Interscholastic Athletic Association Sweet 16 tournament.
 However, this would be his only season playing for St. Joseph as he then dedicated his sophomore and junior years to the Rockets.
 While playing for the Rockets under coach Bob Thornton during the 2006–07 season, Carlson scored 50 points in 44 games to earn the Atlantic Junior Hockey League Offensive Defenseman of the Year Award.
 Throughout his time with the Rockets organization, Carlson gained the attention of scouts for the National Hockey League (NHL) and United States Hockey League (USHL).
+He was also recruited by Hockey Hall of Fame defenseman Bobby Orr to become his client.

 The attention eventually resulted in him transferring to Cathedral High School in Indianapolis for his senior year to play one season with the Indiana Ice in the USHL.
-As a 17-year-old, Carlson played 59 games with the Ice and recorded 12 goals and 43 points.
-He was subsequently honored by being named to the USHL's 2007–08 Second All-Star Team and All-Rookie Team Before the start of the 2007–08 season, Carlson committed to play college hockey for the University of Massachusetts Amherst and expressed his excitement to join the team.
-However, after he was drafted by the London Knights in the 2008 OHL draft, Carlson was privately advised by Hockey Hall of Fame defenseman Bobby Orr to take a different route.
-Leading up to the 2008 NHL entry draft, Carlson was ranked 17th among North American skaters by the NHL Central Scouting Bureau and was expected to be drafted in the first round.
+As a 17-year-old, Carlson played 59 games with the Ice, recording 12 goals and 43 points.
+He was subsequently named to the USHL's 2007–08 Second All-Star Team and All-Rookie Team.
+Before the start of the 2007–08 season, Carlson committed to play college hockey for the University of Massachusetts Amherst and expressed his excitement to join the team.
+However, after he was drafted by the London Knights in the 2008 Ontario Hockey League (OHL) draft, Carlson chose them over the NCAA.
+Before the 2008 NHL entry draft, Carlson signed an Ontario Hockey League (OHL) contract with the Knights.
+Leading up to the draft, Carlson was ranked 17th among North American skaters by the NHL Central Scouting Bureau and was expected to be drafted in the first round.
 He was eventually drafted in the first round, 27th overall, by the Washington Capitals.